 Each Spring, the DCT and Department Chair issue a call for submitting preferences for assistantships, along with a list of available positions.
-Students are invited to denote any positions for which they are qualified.
-Graduate students may apply for more than one type of position, and the application forms require the student to give a rank-ordered list of the positions for which s/he is likely to be most qualified.
-Selection criteria include cumulative GPA, rate of progress through the program as measured by completion of specific milestones (e.g., MA thesis), and professional accomplishments and achievements (convention presentations, publications, etc.).

-The current faculty favor placing more emphasis on progress through the program and on professional accomplishments than on grades only, such that preferences of students matriculating through the program in a timely manner are often given priority over those who are not.
-Students are assigned to assistantships based on faculty recommendations, performance at prior assistantships, demonstrated skills relevant to the position in question, and needs of the various practicum sites.
+The application forms require the student to give a rank-ordered list of the positions for which s/he is likely to be most qualified and is interested in.
+Selection criteria include, but are not limited to, standing in the program, rate of progress through the program as measured by completion of specific milestones (e.g., MA thesis), and professional accomplishments and achievements (convention presentations, publications, etc.).
+Preferences of students matriculating through the program in a timely manner are often given priority over those who are not.
+Students are assigned to assistantships based on faculty recommendations, performance at prior assistantships, demonstrated skills relevant to the position in question, student training needs, and needs of the various practicum sites.
 Assignments to clinical placements will be determined by the clinical faculty.
 Assignments to TA and RA positions are made in conjunction with the Chair, undergraduate program coordinator, and director of the experimental psychology graduate program.